simoncozens/simoncozens.github.io/_posts/2021-07-28-nastaliq-dot-positioning.md

 (Obviously you don't have to do either of those things for purely vertical shifts, but remember that I started the implementation with *horizontal* shifts and then moved to mostly vertical and slightly horizontal, so this is the box I had painted myself into.)

-You have to compute all the possibly sequences of up to whatever length you want to support, and it's all a mess.
+You have to compute all the possible sequences of up to whatever length you want to support, and it's all a mess.

 But the reason why I finally gave up on this implementation and replaced it is because it's a bit of a big hammer: you shouldn't move dots *just because* there are two dotted glyphs in a row.
 You should move dots because there's a problem you want to fix.
 Making the dots move vertically has helped, but we still have the issue that multiple dots can still clash because they've coincidentally ended up at the same height because, due to their differing anchor positions, they originally started at *different* heights.